IBSim/VirtualLab/docs/source/intro.rst

 Scripts
 #######

 This directory contains all scripts necessary for setting up and running VirtualLab.
 The sub-directory *Common* contains the scripts necessary to setup the VirtualLab environment for any type of simulation.
-There are also sub-directories for each type of simulation, insde which are the relevant *SALOME* and *CodeAster* scripts used, along with additional simulation-specific data such as different laser pulse profiles for *LFA* simulations.
+There are also sub-directories for each type of simulation, inside which are the relevant *SALOME* and *CodeAster* scripts used, along with additional simulation-specific data, such as different laser pulse profiles for the LFA simulations.

 Materials
 #########